Secteur Distribution & Retail Eurogroup Consulting

 - Assessment of a network’s organisational maturity to compare points of sale.

-- Transformation of stores: changes of brand, of organisation, of information system and of networks.
+- Transformation of stores: changes of brand, of organization, of information system and of networks.

 - Planning of territorial networking and the structuring / segmentation of the network.